String theory is probably one of the wildest theories that has ever come out of science.

 Enter string theory.

 It predicts that deep within quarks are tiny, vibrating strings.
-They are so tiny that if a quark was blown up to the size of the sun, a string would be smaller than a human hair on its surface.
+They are so tiny that if a quark was blown up to the size of the Sun, a string would be smaller than a hair on its surface.

-You can barely see the Earth next to the Sun, let alone a human hair.
+You can barely see the Earth next to the Sun, let alone a hair.

 We need to be able to collect data about strings with our instruments in order for string theory to be confirmed.
 The colossal distance between the smallest thing that we can measure right now and a string is why we aren’t even close.

-If we were to use the same technology that the LHC is based on to be able to see strings, we would to build a particle accelerator the size of the galaxy.
+If we were to use the same technology that the LHC is based on to be able to see strings, we would need to build a particle accelerator the size of the galaxy.
 Clearly, we need a different approach.